 Store leftover potato nachos in the refrigerator in an airtight container for up to 3 days.

-Reheat them in the oven at 375 until they are heated through.
+Reheat leftovers in the oven at 375 until they are heated through.
 The leftover chips will not be as crispy as when they are fresh.

 - 2 tablespoons olive oil